wei/SmartSpectra/android/README.md

 OR the `R` value in `demo-app/src/main/java/com/presagetech/smartspectra_example/MainActivity.kt` stops getting resolved by the AndroidStudio linter,

 Run `Sync Project With Gradle Files` (the little icon in the top right corner with left-down-pointing arrow and some animal, possibly an elephant).

-### Known Bugs

-- Currently, there are no known bugs.
-If you encounter an issue, please contact support or report it.